IN THIS POST

 How to get there

-The distance between Karachi and Gorakh Hill is approximately 394 kilometre.
+The distance between Karachi and Gorakh Hill is approximately 394 kilometres.
 It takes about 7 to 8 hours to reach the hill station from the city.

 As for accommodation, you can simply book a hotel in Bahawalpur and spend a night or two camping in the desert.